ChristianHinge/nifti_dynamic/README.md

 - Automatic extraction of 4 VOIs: 30 seconds
 - TAC for single organs: 10 seconds
-- TACs for all 114 TotalSegmentator organs: 2 minutes
+- TACs for all 114 TotalSegmentator organs: 10 minutes
-- Full voxel Patlak for 440×440×645×69 array: <1 minute
+- Full voxel Patlak for 440×440×645×69 array: 30 seconds

 ## Usage 🚀